Danny7226/LearningSummary/README.md

   * When certain items becomes popular, Dynamo does a thing called 'isolate frequently accessed items'
   * It basically rebalances the partitions so that one partition will be dedicatedly serving one particular hot item
   * Keep in mind, adaptive capacity cannot exceed table's provisioned capacity or partition's maximum capacity (3000 RCU and 1000 WCU)
+  * Dynamo will not re-shuffle item collections across multiple partitions if there is an LSI (local secondary index)